pangaeatech/.github/README.md

 ### 2. [Add To Redmine](.github/workflows/add-to-redmine.yml)

-Adds a new issue to your company's [Redmine](https://redmine.org/) deployment using the REST API for the current pull request.
-Adds a comment to the pull request with a link to the new issue.
+Adds a new issue to your [Redmine](https://redmine.org/) deployment for the current pull request.
+Adds a link to the new issue to the pull request.

 #### Example Usage: